Jack B. Moore: Controversy

-Education

-Moore has a BBA from the University of Houston.
-He attended the six-week Advanced Management Program at Harvard Business School.

 Board memberships

-Moore serves on the board of directors for the American Petroleum Institute (AP!)l, the Petroleum Equipment Suppliers Association and the National Ocean Industries Association (NOIA).
+Moore serves on the board of directors for the American Petroleum Institute (API), the Petroleum Equipment Suppliers Association and the National Ocean Industries Association (NOIA).
 He is on the board of KBR, Inc. He is active as a leader, as well, with non-profits such as the Greater Houston Partnership, Spindletop Charities, Memorial Drive United Methodist Church and The University of Houston C.T.
 Bauer College of Business Dean’s Executive Board.

 He was appointed to the University of Houston System Board of Regents by Governor Greg Abbott in 2018 for a six-year term and will serve through August 31, 2023.
 For fiscal year 2017-2018, he will serve as a member of the Academic and Student Success Committee, the Endowment Management Committee and the Facilities, Construction and Master Planning Committee.